Short Bio

 For the past decade they have grounded their praxis in the field of non-profits and grassroots formations, gaining wide knowledge, networks, and practice in the movements for survivor justice and abolition, education and prison justice, food and land sovereignty, transformative justice, and Black Palestinian solidarity.

-They are a founding member of Black Youth Project (BYP) 100, where they were active for three years and co-founded the Healing and Safety Council, which co-wrote the first of a three volume series entitled, “Stay Woke, Stay Whole: A Healing Manual.”
+They are a founding member of Black Youth Project (BYP) 100 in 2014, where they were active for three years and co-founded the Healing and Safety Council, which co-wrote the first of a three volume series entitled, “Stay Woke, Stay Whole: A Healing Manual.”

 They are also the founding director of TUFF Girls, an intergenerational organizing collective based in North Philly from 2014-2020 which organized vigils for the #SayHerName Campaign, freedom parties for community education, and joined the student-led walkout in 2017 organized by Philadelphia Student Union and Youth United for Change.
 Their first book, “Turn Up for Freedom: Notes for All the Tough Girls Awakening to Their Collective Power,” archives the stories, tools, and lessons learned at TUFF Girls for middle school and HS readers.
 “Turn Up for Freedom” was published by Common Notions in 2023.